dmccreary/personal-finance/docs/glossary.md

 **Example:** Our tax planning section will help you track potential itemized deductions throughout the year and determine whether they're likely to exceed the standard deduction.

 ## L

+#### Length of Credit History

+The age of credit accounts, including the oldest account, newest account, and average age of all accounts.

+**Example:** This course explains how length of credit history affects 15% of your credit score and why keeping old accounts open benefits your score.

+#### Liability Coverage

+Insurance protection against claims resulting from injuries and damage to people or property.

+**Example:** You'll learn in this class why adequate liability coverage is essential to protect your assets and future earnings from lawsuits.

 #### Liability Insurance